siberianfox/tinygwiki/Connecting-TinyG.md

+**Note: This page currently illustrates connecting a v7 TinyG.
+The instructions for V8 are identical - still need to update the picture.**
 ## Connect Power
 The **MOST IMPORTANT** thing to do is to wire your power input correctly.
 So check and double check this before actually turning on the power.